 This assessment is suitable for individual of all ages, however we would recommend 7 years to be the youngest for Dyslexia/Dyscalculia assessments.

 We use the Stanford Binet 5 (SB5) as our cogntivie assessment.
 The SB5 is an individually administered test of cognitive ability that measures the aptitude to problem solve and comprehend instruction in a standardised manner without support, help and explanation given in any way.
-The test measures the same five scales (Fluid Reasoning, Knowledge, Quantitative Reasoning, Visual-spatial, and Working Memory) in both the verbal and nonverbal domains, allowing direct comparison between each, and providing a verbal, a nonverbal and overall IQ scores.
-This assessment is in the form of a series of games and puzzles that get progeressivly more challenging, moving on to new challenges once the individuals level of ability has been met.
+The test measures the same five scales (Fluid Reasoning, Knowledge, Quantitative Reasoning, Visual-spatial, and Working Memory) in both the verbal and nonverbal domains, allowing direct comparison between each, and providing a verbal, a nonverbal and an overall IQ score.
+This assessment is in the form of a series of games and puzzles that get progressivly more challenging, moving on to new challenges once the individuals level of ability has been met.

 The scores gained from this assessment are representative of the individuals ability and performance at the time and date of testing.